 Clean the contact tip and nozzle to avoid arc bridging between the nozzle and contact tip which can result in a shorted nozzle, poor welds and an overheated gun.
 Hint: Anti-stick spray or gel, available from a welding supply distributor, may reduce buildup and aid in spatter removal.

 PROCESS GUIDELINES

-The PRO 100 as shipped, can be used for welding mild steel using the self shielded, Innershield electrode process or it can be used for the GMAW (MIG), single pass, process which requires a supply of shielding gas and the K610-1 MIG Conversion Kit.
+The SP-125 Plus can be used for welding mild steel using the GMAW, single pass, process which requires a supply of shielding gas or it can be used for the self shielded, Innershield electrode process.